 The Main Suitcase: A Carry-On

 Clothing: Light colored (tan, beige, etc.) clothing is best for safaris.
-White will show dust, bright colors make you conspicuous to animals, and dark clothes attract mosquitoes and other insects.
+White shows dust, bright colors make you conspicuous to animals, and dark clothes attract mosquitoes and other insects.
 You’ll want long sleeves and long pants in the evenings to help prevent bites.
-The trick is to pack just enough clothing to get you halfway through the trip and do laundry (or send it out) as necessary:
+The trick is to pack just enough clothing to get you halfway through the trip and do laundry when necessary:

 - 2 pairs long pants, like khakis or jeans (Prana’s water resistant pants with lots of pockets are great for women and for men)

 - 2 pairs cargo shorts or similar